-If you are about to upload an Excel file, make sure you have followed the information about preparing data for upload described in Preparing Data for Upload on page 242.
+If you are about to upload an Excel file, make sure you have followed the information about preparing data for upload described in Preparing Spreadsheets for Upload on page 241.

-Right-click a file type in the Desktop files section of the initial Connect to Data page and click Upload Data.
+Click a file type in the Desktop files section of the initial Get Data page or right-click a file type on the Advanced Mode page and click Upload Data.